 Every weekend (mostly on Sundays, although some prefer Saturdays), billions of followers of the Christian religion all around the world head over to a building to sing some songs, donate some money, and listen to a speech (and, in some cases, have a bite of bread and a sip of a grape-based beverage).
 While I used to attend these meetings quite regularly myself, I haven’t gone to one in many years now.
 I’ve been asked to return on occasion, but when I explain why I no longer do so it becomes apparent pretty quickly why I’m not able to any more.

 When I stopped participating in these practices it wasn’t because I had stopped believing the Bible.
-When I finally walked away from the Institutional Church it was because of just how unbiblical pretty much all of the evangelical churches I’d ever visited actually are.
+When I finally walked away from Churchianity (as I like to call the Institutional Church and religious Christianity) it was because of just how unbiblical pretty much all of the Institutional Churches I’d ever visited actually are.
 I’ve attended any number of traditional churches back in my religious days and I can’t think of one that had leaders who taught, or even seemed to know, what the Bible actually said.
 If you attend any conservative church services at all you’ll inevitably hear the preacher telling people they need to get back to the Bible, yet if the congregation listened to him and took his statement to heart they’d quickly stop attending that church.
-In fact, I don’t believe a single first-century believer who time-travelled to the present would recognize much of anything that was practiced or preached in a modern church.
+In fact, I don’t believe a single first-century believer would recognize much of anything that was practiced or preached in a modern church.

 Now, I’m not going to get into all of the scriptural arguments for why I believe the Bible teaches (and doesn’t teach) what I believe it does (and doesn’t), but I’ll explain some of them and give hints for others so that anyone who wants to figure it out for themselves can do so.
-Suffice it to say, people who do believe the Bible is God’s word would do well to A) pick up a concordance (and actually use it), and B) learn a bit about the original languages the scriptures were written in.
-Pro tip: a lot of the English translations, including the so-called 1611 Authorized Version (aka the King James Version) are badly mistranslated in many places thanks to the preconceived doctrines of the “translators” which they (mis)translated into their versions.
-Thanks to these assumptions and biases that the translators had, modern Christians believe in all sorts of wacky ideas that put them at odds with not only what the scriptures actually say in their original languages, but also with morality, and even basic logic and reality.
+Suffice it to say, people who do believe the Bible was inspired by God would do well to A) pick up a concordance (and actually use it), and B) learn a bit about the original languages the scriptures were written in.
+Pro tip: a lot of the English translations are badly mistranslated in various places thanks to the preconceived doctrines of the translators which they often (mis)translated into their versions.
+Because of these assumptions and biases that the translators had, modern Christians believe in all sorts of wacky ideas that put them at odds with not only what the scriptures actually say in their original languages, but also with morality, and even basic logic and reality.
 Remember, if you start down the wrong path to begin with, odds are you won’t end up in the right location at the end of it all.

 A great example of this is a pre-existing belief in the doctrine of “everlasting punishment” (a doctrine that didn’t exist among the first believers in Christ, or among the Jewish followers of what Christians call the Old Testament) that caused many translators to horribly mistranslate Greek words like aiónios (αἰώνιος), which really refers to “a set period of time with a definite end” (literally, an eon or an age) into English words that mean “never ending.”

-Aside from the fact that anybody who sat down to actually think about it would realize no sin or crime could ever warrant a punishment that lasted forever (and that physical torture even for a little while isn’t a valid punishment for anything), there isn’t anything in the original Hebrew or Greek that even implies that hell (which itself is another bad translation of various words that actually refer to different places from each other) lasts forever.
-These facts, combined with the fact that there are actually plenty of passages in scripture that tell us that everyone eventually will be saved (God is the saviour of all men, especially those who believe — not only those who believe — for example) makes it pretty clear that the only reason to believe in a doctrine like everlasting torment in hell is because you want to believe it.
+Aside from the fact that anybody who sat down to actually think about it would realize no sin or crime could ever warrant torture that lasted forever (and that physical torture even for a little while isn’t a valid punishment for anything to begin with), there isn’t anything in the original Hebrew or Greek that even implies that hell (which itself is another bad translation of various words that actually refer to different places from each other) lasts forever.
+These facts, combined with the fact that there are actually plenty of passages in scripture that tell us that everyone eventually will be saved (God is the saviour of all men, especially those who believe — not only those who believe — for example.
+If a teacher told a class that “everyone passed this grade — especially Lisa who is the only student to get an A” — you’d know that everyone else still got at least a D and passed) makes it pretty clear that the only reason to continue believing in a doctrine like everlasting torment in hell is because you want to believe it.

-This horrible doctrine is also probably the biggest cause of Christian evil.
+This horrible doctrine is also probably the biggest cause of religious evil.
 How so?
-First, it’s caused millennia of psychological torture for children.
-Somehow Christian parents have rationalized the idea that instilling the fear of this mythological torture chamber into their children is a good thing, but all it does is cause sleepless nights for millions of kids who are terrified they or their loved ones will suffer horrific agony for eternity with no chance of escape if the wrong decision or action is made (evangelical “end times” beliefs should also never be taught to young people for similar reasons).
+First, it’s caused millennia of psychological torture for children (and adults).
+Somehow, religious parents have rationalized the idea that instilling the fear of this mythological torture chamber into their children is a good thing, but all it does is cause sleepless nights for millions of kids who are terrified they or their loved ones will suffer horrific agony for eternity with no chance of escape if the wrong decision or action is made (evangelical “end times” beliefs should also never be taught to young people for similar reasons).

 I personally believe it also makes people more likely to be prone to violence.
 If God is going to torture people forever in the afterlife for even the smallest sin, what’s a little temporary violence in this life?

-Speaking of some of those so-called sinful actions that aren’t actually condemned in the Bible, one of the biggest would be premarital sex.
-While there definitely are sexual acts that are frowned upon in the Bible, this isn’t one of them.
+Speaking of one of those so-called sinful actions that aren’t actually sinful, one of the biggest would be premarital sex.
+While there definitely are sexual acts that are frowned upon in the New Testament, this isn’t one of them.

 The primary reason that most religious Christians are so against premarital sex is one little word: fornication.
 Depending on your English translation, you’ll find fornication criticized as a very bad thing that one should flee, and if you look fornication up in an English dictionary you will indeed find that it means sexual intercourse between unmarried partners.
 The problem is, the word translated as “fornication” in the Bible is the Greek word porneia (πορνεία), which does not literally translate as “premarital sex” the way the most Christians believe it does.
-In fact, it’s generally agreed that the most accurate translation of porneia is “illicit sexual activity” (or “immoral sexual activity”).
-Some of the more modern versions of scripture actually do translate porneia as “sexual immorality” rather than “fornication,” which is a superior (even if not perfect) way of rendering it.
+In fact, it’s generally agreed that the most accurate translation of porneia is “illicit sexual activity” (or “illegal sexual activity”).

-The truth is, the word porneia actually had multiple meanings, depending on the context it was being used in.
-It is believed that it spoke of sexual idolatry in some cases, referring to sleeping with temple prostitutes in order to worship other gods.
-It could also be used in reference to sexual practices that actually were forbidden in the Old Testament, such as incest or bestiality.
-There also could have been a spiritual meaning to the word in some cases, having nothing to do with physical sex at all.
+The truth is, the word porneia actually had multiple meanings, depending on how the word was being used.
+It spoke of sexual idolatry in some cases, referring to sleeping with temple prostitutes who did so as a part of worshiping other gods.
+It could also be used in reference to sexual practices that actually were considered illicit by the culture in question, practices such as incest, for example.
+There was also a spiritual meaning to the word, having nothing to do with physical sex at all.

 The one thing it never meant, however, is premarital sex, or at least there’s zero reason to believe it did, despite the fact that your parents and pastor would probably prefer you believed it did.
 Of course, they likely only think they want you to.
 If they understood just how many STIs and unwanted pregnancies this teaching is responsible for, they might change their minds.
 The idea that premarital sex is sinful causes many parents to actively make sure their kids don’t learn about condoms and birth control, but since an equal number of Christians have just as much premarital sex as non-Christians (the religious can’t fight nature and biology any more than the rest of the world can), only without any knowledge of how to minimize the potential risks, young people in conservative areas or with religious parents tend to end up with more diseases and unwanted pregnancies than those who don’t.

 Pastors, however, don’t only tell us that certain things are forbidden.
 They also try to convince us that certain things are required.
 If you do attend church services and become a member of a particular assembly, you’ll likely sit through a number of sermons meant to make you feel guilty if you don’t tithe regularly, sermons that completely ignore the fact that the “tithe” was meant solely for followers of the Old Testament law.
-Gentiles (Christian or otherwise) are not required to follow the Mosaic law, and if they do decide to follow any of it, they’re then obligated to follow all of it, according to Paul (that means no more bacon or shrimp or clothes with mixed fabrics or washing your car on Saturday).
+Christians (Jewish or otherwise) are not supposed to follow the law of Moses, and if we do decide to follow any of it, we’re then under a curse and are obligated to follow all of it, according to Paul (that means no more bacon or shrimp or clothes with mixed fabrics or washing your car on Saturday).

-Of course, a true biblical tithe is actually in the form of food or livestock, and only goes to the Levite priests.
-Unless your pastor is a Levite who performs temple sacrifices, he has no scriptural basis for demanding it (but if he does demand it, bring him a tenth of your goats or your grain and his response will show you just how biblical he really is).
-There’s absolutely nothing in the New Testament about the body of Christ having to give a tenth of their money to their religious leaders or organizations (and, as an aside, any pastor who tells you to tithe more than 10% is an outright fraud since the word tithe literally means “a tenth.”
+Of course, a true biblical tithe is actually in the form of food or livestock, and only goes to the Levitical priests.
+Unless your pastors are Levites who perform animal sacrifices, they have no scriptural basis for demanding it.
+There’s absolutely nothing in the New Testament about the body of Christ having to give a tenth of their money to their religious leaders or organizations (and, as an aside, anyone who tells you one should tithe more than 10% has no idea what they’re talking about since the word tithe literally means “a tenth.”
 It’s no more possible to tithe higher or lower than 10% than it is to give more or less than half of something and still call it 50%).